- Very small groups (max. 4)

 Your goal for the day is the cabin at Syterstugan, which lies along the King's Trail (Kungsleden), one of Sweden's best-known trails for hiking in summer and also ski touring in winter.
 This region has some of the highest peaks in Sweden, including Syter at 1768m.

 This day is flexible depending on what itinerary alterations have been necessary on the tour so far.
-It may be a "catch up" day if you are lying behind schedule due to weather, or in good weather you will use this day for a day tour in the surrounding area - this is a wonderful opportunity to run with lighter sleds and really stretch your new mushing skills, before returning to the cabin for overnight.
+It may be a "catch up" day if you are lying behind schedule due to weather, or in good weather you will use this day for a day tour in the surrounding area - this is a wonderful opportunity to run with lighter sleds and really stretch your new mushing skills, before returning to the cabin for overnight or possible camping at a different location.

 NB: This built-in "buffer day" may not necessarily take place on this day and may be adjusted to any part of the tour.

-You continue dog sledding along the King's Trail towards the remote hamlet of Ammarnäs.
+You continue your dog sledding tour, travelling along the King's Trail towards the remote settlement of Ammarnäs.

 You sled back towards the kennels across frozen lakes and through ancient forest, where you will unpack your equipment and see to the dogs before your final evening together with your guide and group.
-Accommodation in cabin near the kennels.
+Accommodation in cabin near the kennels and a relaxing sauna to end the trip!

 The Northern Lights can be seen anytime from around September to early/mid April.
 While the "spring winter" in March and April has longer hours of daylight and shorter nights than the deep midwinter, on the other hand these months can also have a greater incidence of clear skies.

-Two nights' accommodation in cabin at the husky camp, five nights' accommodation in combination of wilderness cabins along the route and tent/snow bivouac.
+Two nights' accommodation in cabin near the husky kennels, five nights' accommodation in combination of wilderness cabins along the route and tent/snow bivouac.
 Cabin accommodation during the tour is simple but cosy and comfortable, with no electricity or running water in the wilderness cabins.
 Everyone assists with tasks such as fetching water, chopping wood, preparing meals, etc.

 Accommodation at the husky camp is in 2-person twin rooms.
 Sleeping accommodation on nights at cabins along the route is shared.
 Cabins have bunk beds/sleeping lofts.